alexandrelevada/Supervised_tSNE/README.md

 # Supervised_tSNE

-Supervised t-SNE for Metric Learning using Stochastic and Geodesic Distances
+Supervised t-SNE for Metric Learning using Dissimilarities, Stochastic and Geodesic Distances